Water to the Capital

 Ethiopia's Unique Highland Landscape and Climate

-Regarding Ethiopia's unique climate in the seasons, with months of heavy downpours over the country's characteristic rugged landscape topography followed by months of blistering sunshine, difficulties naturally arise for the survival of planted saplings.
+Ethiopia's unique climate, characterised by rainy seasons with heavy downpours over its dramatic and rugged landscape, offers the following months with a serene atmosphere, but then transitions into months of blistering sunshine.
+The rainy seasons, with their violent water forces, naturally pose challenges for the crucial work of protecting plantings and the survival of planted saplings.
 The long prehistoric Nature's evolutionary optimized stability in sheer strength and water absorption found in the original native vegetation is thus often impossible to recreate with a simple planting of fragile young seedlings.
-Therefore, Ethiopia's neglected indigenous Nature demands knowledge and work before any sign of evident healing of the country's Nature and freshwater conservation.
+Therefore, Ethiopia's neglected indigenous Nature requires knowledge and work before any evident healing of the country's Nature and freshwater conservation can be seen.

 Demanding Endeavours to Restore a Lost Nature

-Consequently, it is often associated with incredible frustration to recreate Nature's water supply by repairing generations of deep scars inflicted on Nature's lost healthy landscape and biotopes.
-Therefore, guarding and shielding the fragile native young plants on exposed eroded mountain slopes and devastated high plateaus is demanding and precarious.
-Instead, sporadically planted young plants will require tender care with irrigation and protection against grazing animals and shade from season months of midday's mercilessly blistering sunshine.
-This recreation of Nature's shielding functions needs, thus, the devoted work of restoration to regain the guardian effect from a lost indigenous forest with its endemic vegetation of shielding undergrowth.
+Consequently, it is often associated with incredible frustration to recreate Nature's water supply by repairing the deep scars inflicted on Nature's lost, healthy landscape and biotopes over generations.
+Therefore, guarding and shielding the fragile, native young plants on exposed, eroded mountain slopes and devastated high plateaus is both demanding and precarious.
+Instead, sporadically planted young plants will require tender care, including irrigation, protection against grazing animals, and shields against the forces of the rainy season, as well as shade during the months of midday's mercilessly blistering sunshine.
+This recreation of Nature's shielding functions necessitates dedicated restoration efforts to restore the protective effect of a lost indigenous forest, which once featured endemic vegetation that provided shielding undergrowth.

 A landscape deprived of its native shelter needs much